DPIRD-DMA/blog/docs/_posts/2021-04-28-Applying-an-Azure-AutoML-model-to-raster-GIS-data.md

 conda env create -f conda_env_v_1_0_0.yml
 {% endhighlight %}

-Your environment now contains all of the Azure specific ML libraries, however you still need to update some of packages and add a couple extra libraries.
+Your environment now contains all of the Azure specific ML libraries, however you still need to add a couple extra libraries.
 Run the following commands one by one to finish off the install:

 {% highlight console %}